AuggieMontePic/ecommerce-analytics-portfolio/business_intelligence_conclusion.md

 One limitation should be noted: the near-zero repeat purchase rate, while analytically confirmed, may partially reflect characteristics of the Olist marketplace model during 2016–2018 rather than exclusively representing a failure of retention strategy.
 Cross-referencing these findings with post-2018 platform data, where available, would strengthen the confidence of the retention recommendation before committing to a full programme.

-The data is honest.
-The recommendations are directional.
-Execution is yours.

 ---

 *Analysis based on the Olist Brazilian E-Commerce Public Dataset (Kaggle) · October 2016 – August 2018*